lunduniversitylibrary/Navet-ePersondata/README.md

 provided by skatteverket.se.
 The specific modules to use are [Navet::ePersondata::PersonPost](https://metacpan.org/pod/Navet::ePersondata::PersonPost) and  [Navet::ePersondata:Namsokning](https://metacpan.org/pod/Navet::ePersondata:Namsokning) corresponding to Web Service Personpost and Namnsökning.
-Using these services requires agreement and access graneted by Skatteverket in Sweden and also a special certificate.
+Using these services requires agreement and access granted by Skatteverket in Sweden and also a special certificate.

 # METHODS